Erdogan dominates Turkey's uneven presidential race

 Turkey's electoral laws prohibit speeches and opening ceremonies for services and projects funded by the state and municipalities during the campaign period.
 They also impose some restrictions on using state vehicles during campaigning.

-Erdogan's candidacy was announced about three weeks before the tighter campaign restrictions came into effect on July 31.
+But Erdogan's candidacy was announced some three weeks before the official start of campaigning on July 31.
 During that period he frequently addressed rallies around the country, criticising his opponents and trumpeting his successes.

-"In my opinion, Erdogan is like an athlete permitted to use illegal steroids or drugs ...," said Cem Toker, head of Turkey's opposition Liberal Democrat Party (LDP) who has written extensively about Turkey's electoral system.
-"His time in power, his popularity and his charismatic appeal give him a fair advantage as an incumbent.
-However, his use of state funds and resources without any discretion gives him a very unfair advantage," said Toker, whose party is backing Ihsanoglu.
+"The taxes we as citizens pay are meant to be spent for the public's benefit.
+The politician cannot spend it for his own benefit," said Sami Selcuk, a law academic and former head of Court of Appeals.
+"Using the prime minister's plane for campaigning obviously is against certain ethical values."

 Turkey is in uncharted waters in holding a popular vote for the presidency for the first time.
 Heads of state have in the past been chosen by parliament, meaning such questions of campaign financing have not arisen in the same way before.